centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 ## ns-caveat

-> Caveats provide additional information and legal details to content.
+> Use caveats to provide additional information and legal details to the content.

-Caveats link to content in the page, providing more information about legality and eligibility, by separating it to the bottom of the page.
+Caveats link to content on the page, providing more information about legality and eligibility by separating it to the bottom of the page.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->